tu-delft-library/rdm101-book/_sources/modules/module5.md

 (section-label-1)=

 In module 5 we will take a closer look at planning for RDM.
 In relation to this, data management plans and the tool DMPonline will be further explained.
 At the end of this module you should be able to:

 -   Recognize the relevance of planning research data management

 -   Get familiar with the concept of DMP and its format

 -   Create a data management plan using the appropriate tool

 -   Recognize the value of creating a DMP

 There are different activities in this module you should complete:

 1. Watch the animation video to learn what a data management plan (DMP) is

 2. Watch the videos of a TU Delft researcher and a Faculty data steward to learn why they think it is relevant to prepare a DMP

-3. Complete the activity of creating a DMP using the tool DMP online

 ## Topic 1.1: What is a data management plan?